klessydra/T13x/README.md

 -Loads the number of BYTES in "rs2" from the address in "rs1" in main memory to the internal scratchpad memory at address in "rd".
 -Currently the number of bytes in rs2 have to be a multiple of four (i.e. 32-bits) or else we raise an exception.

 2) kmemstr rd,rs1,rs2

 -Loads the number of bytes in "rs2" from the address in "rs1" in the internal scratchpad memory at address to thee address in ram at "rd".
 -Currently the number of bytes in rs2 have to be a multiple of four (i.e. 32-bits) or else we raise an exception.

  3) kaddv rd,rs1,rs2

  4) kdotp rd,rs1,rs2

--They do the arithmetic operations on the vectors in "rs1" and "rs2", and store the results in "rd".
+-kaddv and kdotp do arithmetic operations on the vectors in "rs1" and "rs2", and store the results in "rd".
 Operation are done in SIMD fashion were we can operate on four elements simultanously.
 -Currently the number of bytes in rs2 have to be a multiple of four (i.e. 32-bits) or else we raise an exception.
 -If we have non scratchpad access, we raise an exception.
 -If we have same Scratchpad READ access we raise an exception.